krisleech/turbo-vim/README.md

 *Lots* of stuff

-`gs` and press `-` to stage file under cursor
+`,gs` and press `-` to stage file under cursor

-`gc` to commit changes, you will be prompted for a message
+`,gc` to commit changes, you will be prompted for a message

 http://vimcasts.org/episodes/fugitive-vim---a-complement-to-command-line-git/